lukdav/counting-sheep/README.md

 - Ensure a random number of sheep are rendered at random positions within the game-area.
 - The Mid game testing process can then be conducted again to ensure smooth operation.

+All testing procedures stated were then also carried out on the deployed version of the game.
+The deployed version can be found using the method in the Deployment section.
 ---

 ## Bugs